cf-convention/cf-convention.github.io/Meetings/2024-Workshop.md

 ----------------------------------------------------------------------------------------

-## Preliminary Agenda
+## Agenda

-In the first part each session will begin with 1-2 short (10 - 15 min each) keynote presentations to set the scene for the conversation.
-In addition, there may be 1-2 brief "lightning talks" (max 5 min each) to highlight a particular perspective relevant to the conversation.
+In the first part each session began with 1-2 short (10 - 15 min each) keynote presentations to set the scene for the conversation.
+In addition, 1-2 brief "lightning talks" (5 min each) were given to highlight a particular perspective relevant to the conversation.

-For the second part the overall aim is to have a dynamic and flexible agenda that includes a mixture of breakout group discussions and hands-on hackathons.
-There will be an introductory session to give an overview of outstanding issues where hackathon conveners should be prepared to give a brief introduction of each hackathon theme.
+For the second part the agenda included a mixture of breakout group discussions and hands-on hackathons.

 <table border="1px" id="preliminary-agenda">
   <thead>